chiragS02/E-commerce-App/README.md

 HTML : Provides the structural elements of the web pages.

 Features
-Product Browsing: Users can browse a variety of products, filter them by categories, and search for specific items.
+Product Listing: Displays a clean and visually appealing layout of products.
+Users can browse products and see relevant details such as price and manufacturer.
-Shopping Cart: Items can be added to the cart and removed.
-Cart updates dynamically as users interact with it.
+Shopping Cart: Users can add products to their cart with a single click, and the cart updates dynamically.
+Responsive Design: The app is designed to be fully responsive, adapting to different screen sizes for an optimal user experience.
 User Authentication: Secure user login and registration using the backend Java service.
-Checkout Process: Users can proceed to checkout, review their order, and complete the purchase.
-Responsive Design: The application is fully responsive and mobile-friendly, ensuring a seamless experience across devices.
-Admin Panel: Admins can manage products, view orders, and update the product catalog (optional).
+Dark Mode: The application supports a sleek dark mode UI to reduce eye strain and enhance the overall visual appeal.

 Installation
 Prerequisites